tmbluth/Udacitys-ML-Engineer-with-Microsoft-Azure/Capstone Project/README.md

 Given the current economy of cryptocurrency is largely driven by Bitcoin I am using it as a leading signal for the price of alternative coins.
 In this case, specifically one of my current favorites, Ethereum.

 ## Project Set Up and Installation
-To complete this project I used a work subscription to Azure which had Azure Blob Storage set up already.
 Before being able to run this code yourself you will need to have an Azure subscription and blob storage established.
 You will also need to download the data using the Kaggle API which I walk though in my notebooks.
 Just to be clear, the main files in this project are `automl.ipynb` and `hyperparameter_tuning.ipynb`.
 The rest of the files are created from within these 2 files as you will see when you walk through them.

 ## Dataset

 ### Overview
 The data sets I'll be working with are from Kaggle and contain time-series price data on popular cryptocurrencies from their Initial Coin Offering (ICO) to July 2021.

-If this is true, using daily Bitcoin data should be a good signal for Ethereum's daily closing price.

 ### Task
 For this project we will only be using historical info from Bitcoin (BTC) and Ethereum (ETH) to predict the closing price of Ethereum at each day's open.
 BTC has been known to be the market leader with a huge portion of market capitalization and tends to heavily influence the prices of alternative coins like ETH.
 Features like coin trading volume, market capitalization, highs, lows, moving averages, and standard deviations are all part of the time series inputs to our models.